Mr. Men: Roger Hargreaves

+The Mr. Men series began as a side project of Roger Hargreaves' while he focused on his advertising career, creating commercials for Askit Powders entitled Askit Fights the Miseries.
+The titular Miseries have been seen as precursors to the Mr. Men characters.
 The first six Mr. Men books were published in the United Kingdom on 10 August 1971.
 Mr. Tickle was the first Mr. Men character created by Hargreaves, inspired by his son Adam, who had asked him what a tickle looked like.
 Hargreaves responded with a round, orange figure with long, bendy arms.
-The account of the first book's creation is currently being disputed.
+The account of the first book's creation is disputed.
 According to John Malam, who wrote Roger Hargreaves' entry in the Oxford Dictionary of National Biography, the inspiration for his initial creations came while doodling at work.
 Malam told Amelia Tait of the New Statesman in 2021 of the anecdote about his son's query: "It became too good to dispute and no doubt helped in the early marketing campaigns."

 Over the course of the 1970s, Roger Hargreaves produced 38 more Mr. Men in addition to Mr. Tickle, as well as producing a number of other Mr. Men books.
-In the 1980s, Roger Hargreaves began the Little Miss series with 'Little Miss Bossy', and he produced 21 characters and books.
-As well as this, two special Mr. Men stories were created in 1984 and 1985 ('Mr. Nobody' and 'Mr. Christmas').
-Both of these books have been re-released in later years.
-Roger Hargreaves died in 1988, and his son Adam took over the franchise.
+In the 1980s, Roger Hargreaves began the Little Miss series with Little Miss Bossy, and he produced 21 characters and books.
+The Little Miss series was created to appeal to his twin daughters.
+As well as this, two special Mr. Men stories were created in 1984 and 1985 (Mr. Nobody and Mr. Christmas).
+Roger Hargreaves died in 1988 of a stroke.